TerrenceHung/CSCD27-F16/assignments/01/README.md

 In a paper presented at the EuroCrypt 2005 conference, Xiaoyun Wang and Hongbo Yu described a [computationally-efficient algorithm](http://merlot.usc.edu/csac-f06/papers/Wang05a.pdf) for finding different byte-sequences with identical MD5 hash values.
 This breakthrough-result signalled that MD5 was no longer suitable as a secure guarantor of message-integrity.

-Marc Stevens et al extended this result in a EuroCrypt 2007 [conference paper](http://www.win.tue.nl/hashclash/EC07v2.0.pdf") that showed how to find collisions, starting from 2 distinct files (the chosen prefixes) that are extended until a collision is found.
+Marc Stevens et al extended this result in a EuroCrypt 2007 [conference paper](http://www.win.tue.nl/hashclash/EC07v2.0.pdf) that showed how to find collisions, starting from 2 distinct files (the chosen prefixes) that are extended until a collision is found.
 This process required about 2<sup>50</sup> hash function calls.

 This same research group also implemented much faster algorithms for finding random pairs of colliding bitstrings, that have an expected cost of just 2<sup>39</sup> hash-function calls.
 We will use the MD5 collision-finding tool [hashclash](https://raw.githubusercontent.com/ThierrySans/CSCD27-F16/master/assignments/01/code/md5/hashclash) (compiled for the Mathlab server from the [](https://raw.githubusercontent.com/ThierrySans/CSCD27-F16/master/assignments/01/code//md5/fastcoll_v1.0.0.5-1_source.zip)) from this group in this problem.

-This warmup exercise will give you practice working with the hashclash MD5 collision-generator.
+**Task:** This warmup exercise will give you practice working with the hashclash MD5 collision-generator.

 - Use hashclash to generate a pair of files with identical MD5 hash values: